CleanScan

 Method 5: Client-Facing Service Reports

 Service reports package your documentation into a format the client can use.
-A weekly or monthly report summarizing work completed, issues identified, photos captured, and any exceptions or notes transforms raw data into a professional narrative.
+A weekly or monthly report can summarize work completed, issues identified, photos captured, and exceptions.

-This is often the method that creates the most switching cost.
-A facility manager who receives a polished service report every Monday — and who forwards it to their own VP of operations — may start relying on your reporting as part of their own workflow.
-You become part of their reporting chain, not just another vendor on the schedule.
+This is often the method with the most retention value.
+A facility manager who receives a clear service report every Monday can forward it to their own VP of operations.
+Your records become part of their reporting workflow.

 Where it falls short: Reports take time to produce.
 If you are generating them manually, the overhead can be significant — especially across multiple accounts.
 Automating report generation (from check-in data, photos, and checklists) reduces this burden substantially.